Table of Contents[Hide][Show]

 If you want to know what it would cost to go to Disney World for your family, ask for a free quote here.

 10. Disney Theme Park Reservations

-The reservations system to get into the park is one of the first post-Covid Disney World changes to roll out and it’s one that guests have mostly liked since it’s (so far) resulted in thinner crowds at the parks.
-We don’t expect them to drop this anytime soon so you’ll need park reservations for your Disney World 2022 vacation.
+The reservations system to get into the park was one of the first post-Covid Disney World changes to roll out and it’s one that guests have mostly liked since it has so far resulted in thinner crowds at the parks.
+We don’t expect them to drop this anytime soon so you’ll need park reservations for your Disney World 2023 vacation.

-In order to get into one of the parks you’ll need both a valid park admission ticket and a Disney park pass reservation.
-As of January 2021, park hopping is back but you will still need to make a park reservation So planning is a must.
+In order to get into one of the parks, you’ll need both a valid park admission ticket and a Disney park pass reservation.
+Although park hopping is back, you will still need to make a park reservation, so planning is a must.
 It will be much more of a production to move from one park to another.

-And, because it bears repeating: Guests must have both a ticket and a reservation.
-Foot stomp.
-As soon as you buy your tickets book your park reservations.
-Immediately.
+And, because it bears repeating: All guests ages 3 and older must have both a ticket and a reservation.
+As soon as you buy your tickets, book your park reservations immediately.
 Do not wait.
-Parks have filled up during the busy holiday season and popular weekends during the Disney World 50th Anniversary Celebration.

-After spending four days at Disney, I’m going to say this: I don’t miss the parade and I’m in favor of keeping the character cavalcades.
+After spending four days at Disney, I’m going to say this: I’m in favor of keeping the character cavalcades.
 They’re so cute and fun and I love the element of surprise when they pop up.